PraTEEkgUpTa2/MeetaOffice/readme.md

 git clone https://github.com/PraTEEkgUpTa2/MetaOffice.git
 ```

-This will create a folder named `SkyOffice`.
+This will create a folder named `MetaOffice`.
 You can specify a different folder name like this:

 ```bash
 git clone https://github.com/PraTEEkgUpTa2/MetaOffice.git my-folder-name